githubEdit

 Test migrations

-By running the command pop test on-runtime-upgrade, you can test the Runtime Upgrades and Storage Migrations in a simulated environment.
+By running the command pop test on-runtime-upgrade, you can test the Runtime Upgradesarrow-up-right and Storage Migrationsarrow-up-right in a simulated environment.

 Before running the migration, you will be prompted to confirm if you want to specify which runtime to run the migration on: